Proverbs 25:8

 Wisdom exercises restraint before entering conflict, recognizing the danger of public shame when facts are incomplete.

-8 Don’t be hasty in bringing charges to court.
-What will you do in the end when your neighbor shames you?
+8 do not bring hastily to court.
+Otherwise, what will you do in the end when your neighbor puts you to shame?

 Wisdom exercises restraint before entering conflict, recognizing the danger of public shame when facts are incomplete.